awambawamb/OrcaSlicer-awambawamb/README.md

   <img alt="OrcaSlicer logo" src="resources/images/OrcaSlicer.png" width="15%" height="15%">
 </picture>

+## This version of OrcaSlicer has been forked on 2026-05-19 by awambawamb.
+I don't know if I'll ever be able to improve anything.

 ## This version of OrcaSlicer restores full BambuNetwork support for Bambu Lab printers.

 You are not limited to LAN only.